Coiot/cbr-main/src/albums/episode8.md

   slide_url: https://cdn.civbattleroyale.tv/season1-episode8-scene29.jpg
   narration: "<p>Honestly impressed by the defensive skills shown by the Cantonese people, even though for each great defence there must be an equal opposite shitty attack from your enemy (We can call it Forgie’s Third Law).
 Anyway, the Japanese are bringing a ton of ships this time, so our favourite (and only in this iteration of CBR, but that’s beside the point) pirates still need to hold their breath, at least for now.</p>"
 - scene_number: 30
-  scene_title: "Nobody expect the spanish city name"
+  scene_title: "Nobody expects the Spanish city name"
   slide_url: https://cdn.civbattleroyale.tv/season1-episode8-scene30.jpg
   narration: "<p>And that’s what happens when you neglect your own island.
 Venezuela found Barcelona, taking advantage of the absence of Haiti.
 Shame on you Haiti, that’s what you deserve for making peace instead of conquering Caracas.</p><p> </p><p>We can also see the Aztec pushing against Maracay, but the vegetation is helping the defenders.</p><p></p><p>The Iroquois settle Akwesasne and have unlocked their second UU; for sure he’ll be useful in their current conflict, if used properly.</p>"
 - scene_number: 31